Applications due Aug. 3

 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

 Vanderbilt (VU and VUMC, collaboratively) may select one nominee for the Greenwall Faculty Scholars Program in Bioethics.
-These three-year career development awards enable junior faculty members to carry out innovative bioethics research that goes beyond current work in bioethics and will have an impact on public policy, biomedical research or clinical practice.
+These three-year career development awards enable junior faculty members to carry out innovative bioethics research that goes beyond current work in bioethics to help resolve pressing ethical issues in clinical, biomedical and public health decision-making, policy and practice, and creates a community that enhances future bioethics research by scholars and alumni/ae.
 Priority will be given to applicants whose research addresses innovative and emerging topics.
 The award supports 50 percent of a scholar’s salary plus benefits for three years, with 10 percent institutional costs for the salary and benefits.
 Additionally, the foundation provides $5,000 per year for limited project support and travel (no indirect costs are provided for these items).
 See a list of previous scholars here.

 - Applicants must hold a faculty appointment that allows at least 50 percent of their effort to perform research.